I/O library functions.

 Term = term()

-is a, possibly deep,
+Returns true if is a, possibly deep,

-list of characters in the Unicode range, otherwise false
+list of characters in the Unicode range, otherwise false.

 deep_latin1_char_list(Term) -> boolean()